 Electronic Fishing Logbook (eLogbook)

 New York State recreational anglers can now report their catch in a voluntary online angler logbook, called eLogbook.
-The eLogbook has tools to help anglers document their fishing activities, compile their fishing data and plan more effective fishing trips in the future.
-By using eLogbook, you will be contributing needed fishing data to researchers and resource managers by sharing what they catch, the sizes of their catch, and where and when they fish.
+The eLogbook has tools to help anglers document their fishing activities, compile their fishing data, and plan more effective fishing trips in the future.
+By using eLogbook, you will be contributing needed fishing data to researchers and resource managers by sharing what you caught, the sizes of your catch, and where and when you fish.
 Recreational angling information can be used by DEC and other coastal resource agencies to assess catch levels, estimate discards, and measure fishing effort.
 If you wish to use this online logbook, please register and log on online (link leaves DEC's website) at the Atlantic Coastal Cooperative Statistics Program (ACCSP) web site.
 Check the DEC ACCSP and Electronic Reporting web page for more information.